 Low Carb & Gluten-Free Options

-If you’re gluten free, you can easily sub corn tortillas, but other options include jicama tortillas (sometimes I see these sold in grocery stores) or just serve on a bed of lettuce or cauliflower rice.
+If you’re gluten free, you can easily sub corn tortillas for these spicy shrimp tacos, but other options include jicama tortillas (sometimes I see these sold in grocery stores) or just serve on a bed of lettuce or cauliflower rice.

 Other Taco Recipes:

 These spicy shrimp tacos have a chipotle chili marinade for spicy smoky flavor and are paired with a creamy cilantro slaw for a quick 30 minute meal that is so flavorful and delicious.

 - 1¼ pound peeled and deveined raw shrimp

 - 2 tablespoons olive oil (or any mild oil will do)